richtia/substrait-tools/README.md

 --producer: Which substrait producer to generate the plan with.<br>
 --schema: SQL Schema.
 Each create table command should be on its own line.<br>
 --query: SQL query.<br>
 --ibis_expr: Ibis expression.
-Argument should passed as a key value pair with the ibis expression function name and the python file with it's definition (`--ibis_expr test_expr=./expression.py`)
+Argument should passed as a key value pair with the ibis expression function name and the python file with the function definition (`--ibis_expr test_expr=./expression.py`)<br>
 --validate: Default is false.
 If set, the plan will run against the substrait validator.<br>
 --validator_overrides: Bypass error codes found by the substrait validator.
 One or more integers separates by spaces.<br>